OverlordAkise/website-sources/luctus_wiki/docs/tutorial/2_glua.md

 If a variable deosn't have a value it has the value `nil`.
 In the above example, the variable `name` in the last row has the value `nil`, meaning "nothing" or "empty".
 Important note: An empty string (e.g. `name = ""`) is NOT the same as an empty variable like `age = nil`.
 One is of datatype string, the other is "nil".

-In the above example we also see the "area of validity" for the variable name.
+In the above example we also see the "area of validity" or "scope" for the variable name.
 The code "indentation" (=how many spaces prepend a line) is showing the so called "visibility" of the variable.
 In the above example we have the function `Greet` which has only one line of code inside it.
 This line of code is put 4 spaces to the right, which indicates a "code block".
 Inside this code block we have one new variable declared: `name`, which is provided by the function call `Greet("Chris")`.
 This variable is only valid inside this codeblock! (=inside the indented codelines)